okacrl-board/2021-06-11-Regex-online/index.md

   Library Carpentry
   {% endif %}
   workshop,
-  you will need access to software as described below.
+  you will need access to the videoconferencing software and worksapce setup as described below.
   In addition, you will need an up-to-date web browser.
+For creating and learning regular expressions we will be working with tools available openly on the web.
+These tools work best with Mozilla Firefox or Google Chrome.
 </p>
 <p>
   We maintain a list of common issues that occur during installation as a reference for instructors